 Environmental Analytics and Reporting (Master's)

-In this concentration, you’ll learn to formulate and frame relevant questions, identify and obtain data, and run analytical models—all in an effort to reveal actionable insights into environmental issues.
-Go beyond compliance and transparency and evaluate how and when to use analytics to enhance organizational performance and value.
+Learn to leverage data and develop solutions to improve business performance and environmental compliance.
+As big data continues to grow in the era of sustainability, develop skills in how to form and frame relevant questions, identify data, and run analytical models—all in an effort to reveal actionable insights into environmental issues.
+Go beyond compliance and evaluate how to use analytics to enhance organizational performance.

 - Analyze the value, function, and use of data and analytics